 • Company Name

+• Postal Address:

+• Street address of factory or warehouse:

+• Contact Person:(position)

+• Phone Number:

+• Fax Number:

+• Product Name:

-• Product Name: Product Classification:
+• Product Classification:

-1. AGRICULTURAL RISK DECLARATIONS I declare that the fertiliser which is the subject of this application: meets the requirements of the ACVM Group of MPI and a copy of evider this is attached. does not contain microorganisms at pathogenic levels or any other plananimal pest that is likely to promote pest or disease transmission. that when used as recommended it will not result in residues in food productional violate New Zealand or overseas limits. that when used as recommended it will not result in animal health or a welfare issues. ant or
+1. AGRICULTURAL RISK DECLARATIONS I declare that the fertiliser which is the subject of this application: does not contain microorganisms at pathogenic levels or any other plant of animal pest that is likely to promote pest or disease transmission. that when used as recommended it will not result in residues in food products that violate New Zealand or overseas limits. that when used as recommended it will not result in animal health or animal welfare issues.

-(Si ignature) (Name)
+(Sigr nature) (Name)

-(D ate)
+(Dat e)